-In this guide, we’ll explore the power of workflows in Jira with you.
-We’ll cover Jira workflow best practices as well as dig into some practical examples.
+In this guide, we’ll explore the power of workflows in Jira.
+We’ll cover Jira workflow best practices as well as some practical examples.
 We’ll also discuss exactly why you would want to create a new Jira workflow, customized to your teams’ processes, and how you would go about doing so.

 With Jira you can really make the system work to your needs, precisely suiting your team’s processes and requirements.
 You can make it yours.
 And the way to do that is by building these workflow schemes.